 Spot hazards and understand what causes accidents.
-By working together you can help by safeguarding children and young people from being in a unsafe environment.
+By working together you can help to safeguard children and young people from an unsafe environment.

 Most accidents are easy to prevent!

 People say to me ‘Don’t you find it depressing hearing about all these accidents’ but I say ‘‘no, that’s the beauty of this work, there’s always so much you can do to prevent accidents happening.’’